muffin-rewards/lambda-ig-verifier/README.md

 To deploy the lambda for production, use `npm run deploy:prod`.

 ## Request
-The request `GET` satisfies the [authorizer lambda](https://github.com/muffin-rewards/lambda-ig-authorizer).
-There are 3 mandatory query parameters:
+The request `GET` has 3 mandatory query parameters:

 - `hub.verify_token` which is a token that is set in the IG Dashboard when creating new webhook